csswizardry/csswizardry.github.com/_posts/2013-05-28-hashed-classes-in-css.md

 For a long time now I have advised people _not_ to use IDs in CSS.
 Use them in your JS, sure, and as fragment identifiers in HTML, but do not use them to style things in CSS.
-The reasons for this are, firstly, lack of reusability and secondly—and more importantly—_they are a specificity heavyweight_.
+The reasons for this are, firstly, lack of reusability and secondly — and more importantly — _they are a specificity heavyweight_.
 Instead of covering the specificity problems again, you can check out [the article I previously wrote on the subject](/2011/09/when-using-ids-can-be-a-pain-in-the-class/) back in 2011.